salonimathure20/cloud-automation-webapp/README.md

 ## Running the Application

 1. Ensure the PostgreSQL container is running.
 2. Add the PostgreSQL connection variables to your `.env` file.
+Refer to the `.env.sample` file.
 3. Install dependencies:
    ```bash
    yarn install